Yahtzee and Thanksgiving

 November 24, 2011

-Do you have a certain family member who is prone to causing a scene at the Thanksgiving dinner table?
-You’re not alone.
+Have fun with Yahtzee this Thanksgiving, playing a turkey dice game and feeling grateful.
+But if you have a certain family member who is prone to causing a scene at the Thanksgiving dinner table, you’re not alone.
 Consider using Yahtzee this year to calm your guests with the meditative sounds of clacking dice.
 The gentle sounds and soothing gameplay have a natural tendency to ease jangled nerves.
 But the ethical implications of the historic atrocities inherently linked to Thanksgiving are bound to put people on edge during the festivities.
 Learn how to deal with simmering tensions over turkey.

 Today, millions of American Yahtzee fans will celebrate the harvest holiday of Thanksgiving with one-too-many helpings of turkey and a lot of hot dice action.
 It’s a time of coming together with family and friends to show appreciation for the blessings in our lives.
 It can also, however, result in a rehashing of past familial arguments or other types of uncomfortable conflict.
 What could go wrong when your overstuffed, perhaps tipsy, extended family members sit down to a competitive Yahtzee game?